AdwayKasture/urza/README.md

 ### Resilience (Retries & Backoff)

 Built on top of Oban, Urza inherits its powerful reliability features.
-Jobs can be configured with priorities,dedicated resource queues,introspection, automatic retries, exponential backoff, and a maximum number of attempts, ensuring that transient failures don't derail an entire workflow.
+Jobs can be configured with automatic retries, exponential backoff, and a maximum number of attempts, ensuring that transient failures don't derail an entire workflow.

 ---